 As with your résumé and cover letter, customize your thank you note, and double- and triple-check it for grammatical and spelling errors.
-You don't want to ruin a great interview experience for the hiring manager with a typo-filled follow-up.
-If you met with multiple people during your interview, be sure to send one note to each person if they gave you their contact information.
+A typo-filled follow-up can easily ruin the stellar impression you made during the interview.
+If you met with multiple people, be sure to send one note to each person, if you have his or her contact information.

 Sample thank you letters

 Based on these tips, here's an easy template you can follow for a thank you letter after the interview: